We point out some exhibitions that can be visited in the upcoming months in Milan and Venice; others will be added in

 A selection of articles focused on the most innovative and promising digital communication experiments and solutions in cultural transmission, and education

-Fifty years of computer design: a history of the most ubiquitous piece of technology, manufacturers, designers, and the most innovative computers ever made
+Fifty years of computer design: history, development, and design of the most innovative and iconic computers ever made

 Apple Mac Pro second generation (2013).
 History, ancestors, design, and manufacturing of one of the most innovative and controversial desktop computers ever